Breast Health Awareness

 Breast Self-Awareness Exam: All women should do monthly self-awareness exam to familiarize themselves with what is normal for their breasts.
 Although most breast lumps are not cancerous, a breast lump may be the only physical sign of breast cancer.

-Talk to your doctor immediately if you notice any of the symptoms below or become aware of any change in feel, appearance or shape of the breasts.
+Talk to your healthcare provider immediately if you notice any of the symptoms below or become aware of any change in feel, appearance or shape of the breasts.
 The most common symptoms of breast cancer are listed below:

 • Lump, hard knot or thickening